evietron/BackBit-Tool/README.md

 ## BBT File Format

-This is a (somewhat) human readable format when viewed in a hex editor with a column with of 16 bytes.
+This is a (somewhat) human readable format when viewed in a hex editor with a column width of 16 bytes.

 All fields begin on 16-byte offsets.